rutSimanTov/Recipe-site/README.md

 API endpoints are auto-documented using **Swagger** and can be accessed at `http://localhost:5000/swagger`.

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to your fork (`git push origin feature-branch`).
-6. Create a pull request.

----

 ### **Detailed Structure of the Data Layer:**

 Your data layer interacts with the SQL Server database through Entity Framework Core.
 The primary entities are: